LiteSpeed Hosting: Compare Hosting

-There are three main open source alternatives to LiteSpeed, and they are the three most commonly used web servers on the Internet: Apache, Nginx, and Lighttpd (pronounced "lighty").
+There are two main open source alternatives to LiteSpeed, and they are the most commonly used web servers on the internet: Apache and Nginx.
 Apache is far and away the most commonly used web server on the market, and its 20 year run as the market leader is living proof.
 Nginx is a great alternative to LiteSpeed because it is event driven, not process-driven like LiteSpeed and Apache.
-Lighttpd is a faster open-source web server built for environments where speed, compliance, and security are critical.

-At a minimum, LiteSpeed requires an open source operating system (Linux, Ubuntu, Debian, Solaris, FreeBSD, etc.) and a minimum of 200MB of disk space to install.
-Reports indicate there are up to 12 different operating systems available to run LiteSpeed - there is also a MacOSX version available.
+At a minimum, LiteSpeed requires an Unix operating system (Linux, Solaris, FreeBSD, etc).
+Reports indicate that there are up to 12 different operating systems available to run LiteSpeed — including MacOSX.
+It requires a minimum of 200MB of disk space to install.
 Processor and memory will be dependent upon SQL server stats, but there are up to 7 different database solutions compatible with LiteSpeed.
-No what your OS/database combination, a minimum 300MB of disk space must be available in runtime to operate LiteSpeed.
+No matter your OS/database combination, a minimum 300MB of disk space must be available in runtime to operate LiteSpeed.

 Can I host a LiteSpeed web server on a shared hosting plan?

 While shared hosting users don't usually have a say in the web server that powers their hosting platform, LiteSpeed can be used in shared hosting environments.
 Websites run on a shared hosting platform powered by LiteSpeed generally are hosted on servers that require less CPU and storage than Apache, run applications faster and operate with predictable CPU and memory usage.

 What does self-hosted mean?
 I don’t have to run a server myself, do I?